PeteCookson/Wicka/README.md

     - Home / About images from [Pexels](https://www.pexels.com//)

 ### **Code**
+- Data structure and graphic diagram from http://www.graphviz.org
 - Building A Blog Application With Django from https://djangocentral.com/building-a-blog-application-with-django/
 - Adding Comments Model To The Administration Site from https://djangocentral.com/creating-comments-system-with-django/
 - Send email functionality: